 1. Set up your redirect URL

 Let's say that you have:

 And use Chargebee to process one-off payments for a fixed-price product.

 In this case, you have to make sure of the following:

-To set up your redirect and compose your URL with query parameters, you must find a page where you can compose a hosted URL redirect link with query parameters attached.
+To set up your redirect and compose your URL with query parameters, you must find a page where you can compose a hosted URL redirect link containing query parameters.

-In Chargebee, it would look something like this:
+In Chargebee, for example, this page looks something like this: